Ötillö: The Swimrun World Championship — Complete Guide (2026)

 Other Ötillö Race Reports

-We have had many discussions with teams and Swimrunners about their experiences at ÖTILLÖ.
-Here are some of those conversations.
+We have had many discussions with teams and swimrunners about their experiences at ÖTILLÖ.
+Here are some of those conversations:

-The Day After Ötillo
+What Happens The Day After Ötillö?

 The morning after ÖTILLÖ might just be the best part of the entire experience.
 Everyone is hobbling around banged up from the adventure the day before.
 A full breakfast buffet awaits you at the amazing Uto Vardsus where seconds are a must.
 Grab a chair, share your war stories, and hear about everyone's amazing experience before jumping on the ferry to head back to Stockholm.